 Credit utilization isn’t just considered across your accounts, but for your individual credit cards as well.

-Ideally, you’ll pay off all your cards before their reporting dates, but if you can’t, make sure to at least pay off the one with the highest utilization rate before its reporting date would be a good thing to do.
+Ideally, you’ll pay off all your cards before their reporting dates, but if you can’t, paying off the one with the highest utilization rate before its reporting date would be a good thing to do.

 Pay Every Two Weeks